 When Is Christmas on a Cruise Ship?

-While Christmas arrives every year on December 25, the exact dates when Christmas celebrations occur on cruise ships can vary.
-While each cruise line will have at least some holiday festivities throughout the season, the cheeriest of holiday cruises might start as early as late November or early December and could stretch through the end of the year or even the first few days of January, depending on each individual ship’s itinerary and sailing dates.
+While Christmas arrives every year on December 25, the exact dates when holiday celebrations occur on cruise ships can vary.
+While each cruise line will have at least some festivities throughout the season, the cheeriest of holiday cruises might start as early as late November or early December and could stretch past New Year’s Eve and into the first few days of January, depending on each individual ship’s itinerary and sailing dates.

 What You Will Always Find on a Cruise – Even at Christmas

 It is important to note that even during the holiday season, cruise lines do not sacrifice their signature services, fun, and luxury.
 Regardless of when you set sail, you’ll still be treated to attentive service, delicious gourmet food, exciting entertainment, exotic ports of call, diverse shore excursion options, relaxing spa facilities, and a wide range of amenities.